framedsc/Sitesource/markdown/ReshadeGuides/Addons/MSADOF.md

 Similar to above, this value should only be changed if you notice that the focus plane isn't properly sharp.

 **Show focus plane**
 Overlays a plane on screen.
-Where the plane intersects the scene is where your focus distance is.
+Where the plane cuts the scene is where the focus distance is set.

 **Show rendering progress**
 Displays a progress bar.

 **Save 32-bit EXR**
 As the accumulation process can introduce banding, this option stacks the accumulated frames into a higher-precision buffer.
-This buffer is saved into a high bit-depth (32-bit) EXR, which is able to store 65,536x more colours than the standard BMP.
+This buffer is saved into a high bit-depth (32-bit) EXR, which is able to store 65536x more colours than the standard BMP.
 This results in much smoother gradients with zero banding, and comes with the added benefit of having much more colour data for colour grading in post.
 The saved EXR requires [further post-processing](#processing-saved-exrs) to produce the intended result.

 <div class="slider container" style="aspect-ratio: 43/15">
   <div class="slider__img slider__img-after">